michael-ezeanioma/Python-MongoDB-Food-Analysis/README.md

 # Key Features

-__Database Setup:__

-Imports raw food hygiene data into MongoDB.

-Verifies the integrity of the database and collection structure.
+__Database Setup:__ Imports raw food hygiene data into MongoDB and verifies the integrity of the database and collection structure.

-__Data Cleaning & Updates:__

-Adds new records and updates missing or incorrect values.

-Removes unwanted data (Dover establishments).

-Converts string-based numerical fields into appropriate data types.
+__Data Cleaning & Updates:__ Adds new records and updates missing or incorrect values and emoves unwanted data (Dover establishments).
+Additonally, converts string-based numerical fields into appropriate data types.

-__Data Analysis & Insights:__

-Uses MongoDB queries to find high-risk and top-rated establishments.

-Identifies areas with high hygiene concerns for food critics to investigate.
+__Data Analysis & Insights:__ Uses MongoDB queries to find high-risk and top-rated establishments while identifying areas with high hygiene concerns for food critics to investigate.

 # Dependencies